 To the ancient Greeks the Hebrides were Hyperborea – A mythical land beyond the North Winds.
 To the Viking Norsemen these islands were Havbredey, “Isles on the edge of the sea”; curiously, they have always been an other-worldly place… a far-off land of mystery, both exotic and fearsome but often also held to be a land of peace and fulfilment.

 Since its creation in 1881, Bruichladdich distillery has led a chequered, almost fated life.
 Family feuds, recessions, industry cartels, deception, world wars and sheer bad luck all took their toll, and in many ways it’s a miracle that the distillery is still here today.
 In 1994 Bruichladdich was bought by Jim Beam Brands and finally closed down, its staff made redundant – on an island not noted for its employment opportunities - and just two men kept on to rattle the locks.

 Budgie & John were the night watchmen during that closed phase.
 Budgie is our stillman today, while John started work in the warehouses at the distillery in 1980.
-He was originally a cooper, and learnt his trade alongside Davie Bell, who was himself a cooper at Bruichladdich in 1934.
+He was originally a cooper, and learnt his trade alongside Davie Bell, who was himself a cooper, starting at Bruichladdich back in 1934.

 Lineage, pedigree, connection, continuity.

 In 1974 Duncan MacGillivray started work at Bruichladdich as stillman.
 He went on to become engineer, and then brewer in 1978.
 He left in 1984 when the distillery went on to a one day week… was back again in 1990 until 1994.
 When we bought Bruichladdich we had to persuade Duncan to give up running his garage to come back for one last time to help us out.
 He’s now our General Manager.